 GEX is designed to be modular and easy to extend.
 It's composed of a set of functional blocks, sometimes available in more than one instance, which can be configured by the user to fit their application needs.
 The firmware is built around a core framework which provides services to the functional blocks, such as a settings storage, resource allocation, message delivery and periodic updates.

 In this chapter, we will focus on the general function of the GEX module and will look at the services provided by the core framework.
-Individual functional blocks and the communication protocol will be described in chapters 10 and 12.
+Individual functional blocks and the control API will be described in the following chapters.